ixiaopan/blog/content/post/DL-02-architecture.md

-In classification tasks, target variables are categorical, so we need find to a method to transform them into numerical values.
+In classification tasks, target variables are categorical, so we need to find a method to transform them into numerical values.
 Typically, we use one-hot encoding to encode each category into a binary value.
 If an example belongs to class $j$, then the true target value is $C_j = 1$, otherwise $C_j = 0$.
 When we make predictions, we'd like to predict the probability of an example belonging to a class.
-For example, we may have such an prediction $(0.1,0.7,0.2)$.
+For example, we may have such a prediction $(0.1,0.7,0.2)$.
 Since class 2 has the highest probability, we say that this example is classified as class 2.

 But how to quantify the difference between predictions and the ground truth so as to find the best parameters?
 In Machine Learning, we have learned mean squared error (MSE) and cross-entropy as the loss functions.
 So, which one to use?